bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ### Passing Multiple, Named and Unnamed, Cascading Values

-To pass all cascading parameter to the `<CascadingParams>` component, do the following:
+To pass all cascading parameters to the `<CascadingParams>` component, do the following:

 # [C# test code](#tab/csharp)

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L326-L348)]

-These examples do the same thing, i.e. pass both the unnamed `IsDarkTheme` cascading parameter, and the two named cascading parameters (`LoggedInUser`, `LoggedInEmail`).
+These examples do the same thing, i.e. passing both the unnamed `IsDarkTheme` cascading parameter and the two named cascading parameters (`LoggedInUser`, `LoggedInEmail`).

 1. The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the unnamed and named parameter values.
 2. The second example uses the `Add` method on the <xref:Bunit.ComponentParameterBuilder`1> without a parameter to pass the unnamed parameter value, and `Add` method with the parameter selector to select each of the named parameters to pass the named parameter values.